Toyota Prius Plug-In review (2017-2022)

-“The Toyota Prius Plug-In has a better zero-emissions range than rivals, but complicated technology also pushes its price up”
+“The Toyota Prius Plug-In has low running costs but the complicated technology pushes its price up”

 - 39-mile all-electric driving range